Sphereon-Opensource/SIOP-OID4VP/README.md

 **NOTE**

 The verifiable credentials you pass in to the PresentationExchange methods do not get sent to the RP.
-Only the submissionFrom method creates a VP, which you should manually add as an option to the createAuthenticationResponse method.
+Only the submissionFrom method creates a VP, which you should manually add as an option to the createAuthorizationResponse method.

 ---